 To become a veterinary imaging technologist, you need to work at a School of Veterinary Medicine or large veterinary practice to learn how to use radiographic and ultrasound equipment from the veterinarian and other technologists.
 Ideally the practice should employ or consult with an American College of Veterinary Radiology (ACVR) board-certified radiologist.
 Also you should attend radiology and ultrasound continuing education seminars and classes.
 Once trained, you may be asked to perform radiographic and/or ultrasound examinations on animals under the supervision of a veterinarian and/or an ACVR board-cetiified radiologist..

 How do I become a veterinary radiation oncology technologist?

 Most veterinary radiation oncology technologists first become registered veterinary technologists as described above.

-To obtain further training as veterinary radiation oncology technologist, you must work at a facility that specializes in radiation oncology (radiation therapy) under the direct supervision of an American College of Veterinary Radiology (ACVR) board-certified radiation oncologist.
+To obtain further training as veterinary radiation oncology technologist, you must work at a facility that specializes in veterinary radiation oncology (radiation therapy) under the direct supervision of an American College of Veterinary Radiology (ACVR) board-certified radiation oncologist.
 You should consult with the radiation oncology techs at a veterinary school in your state to help you with the requirements and to locate a facility.

-Facilities that employ radiation oncology technologists are include those that have Radiation Oncology Residency Training Programs since this is where veterinarians are trained to become ACVR board-certified radiation oncologists.
-There are also a number of private radiation oncology practices that train radiation oncologists and employ radiation oncology technologists as well.
+Facilities that employ veterinary radiation oncology technologists include those that have Veterinary Radiation Oncology Residency Training Programs since this is where veterinarians are trained to become ACVR board-certified radiation oncologists.
+There are also a number of private veterinary radiation oncology practices that train radiation oncologists and employ radiation oncology technologists as well.